froschi/vagrant-studies-storage/README.md

 storage: $ sudo /vagrant/03-second-boot.sh
 ```

-This will use the `mdadm` tool to assemble the array.
+This will use the `mdadm` tool to assemble the RAID array.
 The resulting array will then be turned into a physical volume for LVM.
 A volume group called `data` will be set up over the entirety of the physical volume.
 And you'll get a first logical volume in there to boost!
 It's called `test` and 1GB in size.

 # Roadmap, Todo